tentaclenotsoft/node-catbox/README.md

 ### delete(files)
 Delete one or more files

-- `files` - An array with the name of the files to be deleted from the account
+- `files` - An array with the name or url of the files to be deleted from the account

 ### createAlbum(options)
 Create a new album for your account or anonymously